GustavoLastra/Neighborhood-Map/README.md

 1. Select a district
 2. Select the kind of place, you would like to go.
 ### Expected result
-1. A zoom the the selected District
+1. A zoom to the selected district.
-2. Showing markers of the places with its proper icon
+2. Showing markers of the places with its proper icon.
-3. the posibility to search through the filter input on the listview.
+3. The possibility to search through the filter input on the listview.
-4. By selecting the name on list, should its marker show information about the place.
+4. By selecting the name on the list, should its marker show information about the place.

 ## Author
 Gustavo Antonio Lastra Colorado